EVORA-project/evora-ontology/models/docs/Fungus.md

   canBeUsedToProduceGmo:
     name: canBeUsedToProduceGmo
-    description: Indicates if the current service or product can be used to produce GMO
+    description: Indicates if the current service or product can be used to produce GMO.
     title: can be used to produce GMO
     comments:
     - Set to TRUE if it can produce GMO.
-It is recommended to have a value for this field, no value will be understood as unknown
+It is recommended to have a value for this field, no value will be understood as unknown.
     from_schema: https://w3id.org/evorao/
     broad_mappings:
     - schema:potentialUse